Vutlhari109/kusto_query_language/README.md

-# 🔍 KQL Labs: Data Explorer Demo & KC7Cyber Investigation
+k# 🔍 KQL Labs: Data Explorer Demo

 ## 🧠 Overview

-This README covers two connected cybersecurity learning projects:

-* **Microsoft Data Explorer Demo** — focused on mastering **Kusto Query Language (KQL)** for threat hunting and SIEM operations.
+This README documents the **Microsoft Data Explorer Demo**, a hands-on cybersecurity learning project focused on mastering **Kusto Query Language (KQL)** for threat hunting, SIEM operations, and incident response.
-* **KC7Cyber Lab** — a practical cyber investigation challenge emphasizing real-world analytic reasoning, log analysis, and attacker tracing.

-Together, they simulate real-life SOC workflows: **detecting, investigating, and reporting incidents using KQL** and data analysis skills.
+This project simulates real-life SOC workflows: **detecting, investigating, and reporting incidents using KQL** and advanced data analytics techniques.

 ---

-## 🧩 Project 1: Data Explorer Demo
+## 🧩 Project: Data Explorer Demo

 ### 🎯 Purpose

-To demonstrate how **KQL** is used to query, filter, and visualize log data from sources like Microsoft Sentinel or Defender for Endpoint.
+To demonstrate how **KQL** is used to query, filter, and visualize log data from sources like **Microsoft Sentinel**, **Defender for Endpoint**, and **Log Analytics Workspace**.

 ### ⚙️ Skills Developed